Friedrich von Knauss

 Dear Sir, do me the honour of listening to me and to what I am writing for you.
 The world thought that I would never be perfected by my maker, he was even so persecuted, that it was possible: but now, he put me into such a state that I write all languages, despite all his envious people, and I am truly, Dear Lord, the most loyal secretary

-In the centre, a little shelf is erecting a vertical little table, which supports the sheet of paper on which the automaton, with its quite long arm, writes the characters previously printed on a cylinder.
-At each end of line, the goddess puts up her hand and the sheet of paper moves, thus ensuring to start again a new line.
+In the center, a little shelf is erecting a vertical little table, which supports the sheet of paper on which the automaton, with its quite long arm, writes the characters previously printed on a cylinder.
+At each end of the line, the goddess puts up her hand and the sheet of paper moves, thus ensuring to start a new line.
 The entire sheet of paper is covered in fifteen minutes.
 After having written several characters, the writer automatically dips its quill into the ink pot which is in front of him.
 A special mechanism situated at the rear side moves the little table to the left after each letter.
-When a line is finished, the little table is pushed both to the horizontal and vertical directions.
+When a line is finished, the little table is pushed both in the horizontal and vertical directions.

-The image featured at the top of this post is ©G-Stock Studio/Shutterstock.com.
+The image featured at the top of this post is ©Unknown author / public domain.